Lagrangian transport through surfaces in volume-preserving flows: Illustrative discussion of the main result

-For simplicity, we set the material density $f\equiv 1$, the section to $\mathcal{C}=\left\{ x=0.75,\thinspace-0.2\geq y\geq1.2\right\}$, and the time interval to $\mathcal{T}=\left[0,2.5\right]$.
+We set the section to $\mathcal{C}=\left\{ x=0.75,\thinspace-0.2\geq y\geq1.2\right\}$, the time interval to $\mathcal{T}=\left[0,2.5\right]$, and, for simplicity, the material density $f\equiv 1$.
 Fig.\ \ref{fig:donating_region} shows the regions of particles with fluxing index $+1$, $0$, and $-1$; here, white corresponds to fluxing index $0$.
 For details on how to construct the donating regions, see Section \ref{sec:2d}.
 There are no particles with other fluxing indices, and some particles attain a fluxing index $+1$ by crossing twice in positive and once in negative direction, such as the sample trajectory shown in red.

 For a numerical validation of Eq.\ \eqref{eq:aim_of_game}, we compute its left-hand side by numerical quadrature, which yields a transport value of $-0.142$.
 For the right-hand side, we subtract the area of $\mathcal{D}_{-1}$ from that of $\mathcal{D}_1$, and obtain a transport value of $-0.141$, with relative error below $1\%$.
 For further improvements of area calculations via spline-approximation of polygon boundaries see \cite{Zhang2013a}.
 Note that, in practice, the numerical integration of the Eulerian integral becomes more challenging in case the section $\mathcal{C}$ is curved and requires a parametrization.
 In contrast, we will see that a curved section does not add any difficulty in the Lagrangian framework.
-This has been one major motivation to develop semi-Lagrangian numerical schemes for solving conservation laws, cf.\ \cite{Zhang2013a,Zhang2015}.
+This geometric flexibility has been one major motivation to develop semi-Lagrangian numerical schemes for solving conservation laws, cf.\ \cite{Zhang2013a,Zhang2015}.

-For our main intended application, the calculation of the contribution to transport by a certain material subset $A$---such as the ellipse in Figs.\ \ref{fig:flow} and \ref{fig:donating_region} (dark green)---reduces to subtracting the area of $A\cap\mathcal{D}_{-1}$ from $A\cap\mathcal{D}_{1}$, which yields $-0.1061$.
+For our main intended application, the calculation of the contribution to transport by a certain material subset $A$---such as the ellipse in Figs.\ \ref{fig:flow} and \ref{fig:donating_region} (dark green, centered at $(0.3,0.5)$ with semi-major axis $0.6$ in $y$-direction, and semi-minor axis $0.4$ in $x$-direction)---reduces to subtracting the area of $A\cap\mathcal{D}_{-1}$ from $A\cap\mathcal{D}_{1}$, which yields $-0.1061$.